eamonnflynn/nuxt-pico-blog/content/blog/markdown-style-guide.md

 ---
 title: "Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+pubDate: 2022-07-01T00:00:00
-heroImage: "/placeholder-hero.jpg"
+image: "/img/styleguide.png"
 ---

+# Markdown Style Guide

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic Markdown syntax that can be used when writing Blog Posts.

 ## Headings